 I had no morals.
 No light.
 No money.

 I was making choices I did not want to be making.
 Digging myself in a dark spiritual pit.
 Spiritually, morally, physically, mentally, financially broke AF.

 I made a mess of my life.

-I didn't feel good about any of my choices.
+I didn't feel good about many of my choices.

-In 2011, I woke up morning after morning and I just wanted to die.
+I woke up morning after morning and I just wanted to die.
 I had no energy.
-No excitement.
+No motivation.
+A guilty conscience.
 Chaos.
 Confusion.
-Sadness.
-Low energy.
 Tremendous pain.
 Zero desire.

 I haven't thought of God.

-In the world I live in, no one mentions God.
+I live in a world where no one mentions God.

 God was always there.
-It was I who turned my back on God.
+I turned my back on God.